Mindhral/RA_ColorMarkGames-DX/README.md

 - *Small set threshold*: number of points bellow which a game is considered a small set for coloring and sorting.
 Only effective on pages with the number of points displayed (hubs, console games list, developer sets).
 Set to 0 to have all sets in the same category (or use "Played" in the sort order)

-- *Show progress for 100% unlocks*: on tables with a number of achievements but no progress bar (*All Games* and *Want to Play* as of today), the number of achievements is replaced by a progression of type unlocked/total.
+- *Show progress for 100% unlocks*: on tables with a number of achievements but no progress bar (only *All Games* today), the number of achievements is replaced by a progression of type unlocked/total.
 This parameter disables this behavior for games with all achievements unlocked.<br/>
   Here it is disabled:<br/>
   ![No progress for 100% unlock](/assets/Settings_100_noprogress.png)